ericbeland/enhanced_errors/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at [https://github.com/your_username/enhanced_errors](https://github.com/your_username/enhanced_errors).
+Bug reports and pull requests are welcome on GitHub.

+* Please include tests to demonstrate your contribution working.

 ## License

 The gem is available as open-source under the terms of the [MIT License](https://opensource.org/licenses/MIT).